ibm-cloud-docs/EventStreams/messagehub120.md

 * You can define the number of partitions and storage (within the maximum storage allocated to the cluster).

-* No quotas or throttling.
+* There are no quotas or throttling.

 * You can use Kafka clients from 0.10 and later and it supports Kafka Streams and KSQL.